Online Delivery

 All exams are administered through our password-protected online platform.
 Students are expected to adhere to the timeline and retake policies provided by the course professor in the course syllabus.
 Any retakes are at the discretion of the professor.

 Faculty members will have access online to post assignments and exams.
-Faculty will have between 48 hours to post grades for assignments during the term and 5 days to post grades for finals electronically.
+They will have between 48 hours to post grades for assignments during the term and 5 days to post grades for finals electronically.

 Response Time

 When a student sends a message with a question or posts a message in a forum, the instructor is expected to respond within 24 hours during weekdays and weekends.
-Response time for evaluations that require the instructor’s review, grading, and feedback will be 48 hours during weekdays and weekends
+Response time for evaluations that require the instructor's review, grading, and feedback will be 48 hours during weekdays and weekends.

 Online Communication